vega/altair/doc/user_guide/encodings/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-As an example of this, here we will represent the same data three different ways, with the color encoded as a *quantitative*, *ordinal*, and *nominal* type, using three vertically-concatenated charts (see :ref:`vconcat-chart`):
+As an example of this, here we will represent the same data three different ways, with the color encoded as a *quantitative*, *ordinal*, and *nominal* type, using three horizontally-concatenated charts (see :ref:`hconcat-chart`):

 .. altair-plot::